Leonid-Kanareykin/proxmox-vm-report/README.md

  - Adds a header row with user‑friendly column names
  - No temporary files on the control node – everything assembled in memory
  =============================================================================

+### To run on all inventory
+ansible-playbook -i inventory-example.yml /playbooks/pve-vm-report-latest.yml

+### To run on some clusters or one cluster
+ansible-playbook -i inventory-example.yml /playbooks/pve-vm-report-latest.yml --limit proxmox_dc1_cluster1,cluster2_pve_dc2